Quantum tangent kernel: Quantum Tangent Kernel

 We call the kernel $K_{\rm qtk}(\bm{x}_i, \bm{x}_j)$ quantum tangent kernel (QTK).
 As in NTK, QTK is valid as long as the parameters do not change much from their initial random guess $\bm{\theta}_0$ when, for example, updating them by gradient descent based with respect to some suitable cost function.

 We can numerically check that such a phenomena occurs for quantum circuits with a large number of layers.
 To this end, we train quantum circuits with varying numbers of layers and look at the changes of their parameters.
-Using a 4-qubit circuit as shown in Fig.~\ref{fig:qntk-circuit}, we train them on the iris dataset \cite{iris1,iris2}.
-In this numerical experiment, the quantum feature map to encode the data is given by $U_{\phi}(\bm{x}) = \bigotimes_{i = 1}^4 \exp(i x_i Y_i)$.
+We train a 10-qubit circuit as shown in Fig.~\ref{fig:qntk-circuit} on the MNIST dataset \cite{deng2012mnist} reduced to a 10-dimensional datasets by principal component analysis (PCA) and use only the digits 8 and 3 for binary classification.
+In this numerical experiment, the quantum feature map to encode the data is given by $U_{\phi}(\bm{x}) = \bigotimes_{i = 1}^{10} \exp(i x_i Y_i)$.
 The initial values of the parameters of these quantum circuits are set randomly using a uniform distribution between $0$ and $2 \pi$.
-We use the mean squared error as the loss function and the standard gradient descent to train the quantum circuits.
-Fig.~\ref{fig:qntk-parameter-relative-change} (a) shows the relative norm changes in the parameters of the quantum circuits with layers $L = 1, 3, 10$ and $20$.
+We use the mean squared error (MSE) as the loss function and the standard stochastic gradient descent with mini-batch size 64 to train the quantum circuits.
+The expectation value of the deep quantum circuit concentrate on its average over Hilbert space due to barren plateau issue \cite{mcclean2018barren}.
+In our case, the expectation value of the observable $O = Z_{10}$ on the deep quantum circuit concentrate on 0.
+Now we use MSE as the loss function and the target value is 1 or -1 in the classification problem.
+Even if the classification is correct, if the expectation value is close to 0, the MSE will not decrease.
+For this reason, we multiply a scale factor to the expectation value, i.e., $y(\bm{x},{\bm{\theta}}) = C \langle 0^n | U^{\dagger}(\bm{x}, \bm{\theta}) Z_{10} U(\bm{x}, \bm{\theta}) | 0^n \rangle $.
+The variance of the expectation value of the quantum circuit multiplied by a scale factor should be roughly 1.0 to decrease the MSE.
+Fig.~4 in \cite{mcclean2018barren} is the case of the gradient, it is also an expectation value of a deep quantum circuit.
+In this experiment, the number of layers in a quantum circuit is at most 50.
+Thus, we can roughly estimate the value of variance of the expectation value before multiplying a scale factor to be between $O(10^{-1})$ and $O(1)$.
+We choose $C=4.0$ to decrease the MSE and verify that the training is successful.
+Fig.~\ref{fig:qntk-parameter-relative-change} (a) shows the relative norm changes in the parameters of the quantum circuits with layers $L = 3, 5, 10, 20$ and $50$.
 We can observe that when a quantum circuit has more layers, the changes of the parameters during training becomes small.
-As shown in Fig.~\ref{fig:qntk-parameter-relative-change} (b), the training loss for each quantum circuits decreases which indicates the success of training.
-This result implies that it is possible to linearly approximate $y(\bm{x},\bm{\theta)}$ with respect to its parameters when the circuit is sufficiently deep.
+Figs.~\ref{fig:qntk-parameter-relative-change} (b) and (c), which respectively show the decrease of MSE and the increase of training accuracy, indicate the success of training.
+This result implies that it is possible to linearly approximate $y(\bm{x},\bm{\theta})$ with respect to its parameters when the circuit is sufficiently deep.
 Hence, we can expect QTK to provide a machine learning model that is approximately equivalent to $y(\bm{x},\bm{\theta})$.

 For a given ansatz, the QTK can be calculated on a quantum computer with parameter-shift rules \cite{mitarai2018quantum, schuld2019evaluating} and its generalizations \cite{Banchi2021measuringanalytic,wierichs2021general}.
 This provides us an alternative quantum machine learning model other than the conventional variational methods and quantum kernel methods.
 Note that, as opposed to the case of the NTK \cite{DBLP:journals/corr/abs-1806-07572,DBLP:journals/corr/abs-1904-11955}, currently we do not know how to calculate the QTK analytically for a given form of ansatz in the infinite size limit.
 We leave this direction as an interesting future direction to explore.